-Different from the break-fix service business in which customers are paying you to keep the systems running per their original specifications, the upgrades business is one in which they pay you to make their systems do more than they were originally capable of doing.
+In your break-fix services business, customers pay you to keep the systems running per their original specifications.
+In the upgrades business, they pay you to make their systems exceed the original specifications.
 While customers hate paying for break-fix services, they will jump at any opportunity to extend the capability of the systems they have already purchased.

 Upgrades extend the life of your customer’s capital investment and create tremendous value for them.
-This, in turn, creates one of the best profit opportunities for capital equipment manufacturers.
-This business has all the hallmarks of a perfect business including
+Therefore, it is also one of the best profit opportunities for you.
+Upgrades generally have

 - A compelling value proposition,